When it comes to real estate investing, it can become confusing as to the best way to invest plus which asset class to choose from.

 - Specific date of closing escrow

-- Date and time a seller has to accept the offer
+- Date and time a seller have to accept the offer

 Also, having an agent assess the asset and income value of the property will help you better understand if your offer is in line or not.